Definition of Style

 The guests are met, the feast is set:

 Mayst hear the merry din.”

 In this poem, Coleridge uses narrative style, as he tells a story about the ancient mariner.
 He uses dialogues, disputes, actions, and events in a sequence, thus providing a perfect example of the narrative style of writing.

 “The studio was filled with the rich odor of roses, and when the light summer wind stirred amidst the trees of the garden… The sullen murmur of the bees shouldering their way through… or circling with monotonous insistence…”

-This is a good example of descriptive writing style since the author gives visualizations, feelings, description of a location and details about bees that could be seen and heard.
+This is a good example of descriptive writing style since the author gives visualizations, feelings, descriptions of a location, and details about bees that could be seen and heard.